luc-j-bourhis/blog-obsolete/content/en/relativity-groups/index.md

 We can now prove the following theorem.

-{{Theorem 1}} A group $$G$$ of transforms satisfying postulate 1--3 is one of the following group:
+{{Theorem 2}} A group $$G$$ of transforms satisfying postulate 1--3 is one of the following group:

 - the Caroll group (I)
 - the Galilean group (II)
 - the Lorentz group (III^+^)
 - the group of rotations in spacetime (III^-^)

-*Proof* Those four cases obviously correspond to the four cases of [lemma 2].
+*Proof.* Those four cases obviously correspond to the four cases of [lemma 2].
 Thus let us review them in turn.

 *Case I and II*: it is trivial to verify that any $$K \in K_G$$ is such that $$K^2 = 0$$ and therefore $$K^n = 0$$ for any integer $$n \ge 2$$.
 As a result, the exponential series is trivial: $$\exp K = I + K$$.
 Thus in case I, this gives